JaesungHuh/av-diarization/README.md

 2. Click **[Open a VIA project]** <img src="assets/open_project.jpg" alt="Error" style="width:25px; height:auto;" /> at the top of the pane.

 3. Select the json file you want to visualize.
 4. You might see this kind of error message below.
-Click **Reload file** and select the original video (or video with visualization).
+Click **Choose file** and select the original video (or video with visualization).

 <img src="assets/file_not_found.jpg" alt="Error" style="width:300px; height:auto;" />